 - Donate the claim to us.
 If the claim is of a low amount or if your case is very complex, there is little to no interest from our side to work based on ‘no cure, no pay’ or buy the claim from you.
 However, we understand that sometimes it’s no longer about getting back the money but about getting justice.
 You’d rather get no money back, and have the agency lose that money than having the agency keep the illegal agency fees.
 In this case, we either go after your claim or wait until we gathered more claims from others against the same agency, so we can file for a joint procedure.

 Do you need help with reclaiming illegal agency fees?
-Upload your contract for free so we can evaluate your situation and inform you about the possibilities.
+Upload your contract so we can evaluate your situation and inform you about the possibilities.